levina-ai/regulatory-chatbot/README.md

 ### Prerequisites
 - Azure account with Azure OpenAI and Azure AI Search resources
-- Google Colab (or local Python 3.10+ environment)
-- Python packages (installed in Cell 1 of the notebook)

 ### Azure Resources Required
 1. **Azure OpenAI** with two deployed models: